 Note that you don’t need an elaborate event to get started.
 Even posting the week’s sermon and creating an event around the topic is enough to create a buzz and attract new congregants.

-Event promotion is a great use of Facebook for churches as well.
 Because you can create events directly on the platform, it’s easy to promote church events on Facebook.
-You can also expand the reach of your Facebook event to grow attendance by encouraging members to share your event with their friends and family.
+You can expand the reach of your Facebook event to grow attendance by encouraging members to share your event with their friends and family.

 Encourage Church Members to Regularly “Check-In” on Facebook

 Another great use of Facebook for churches is the check-in feature.
 Remind church members to check in on their Facebook account whenever they arrive at the church.
-When they do so, the information immediately appears in their timelines, and their friends can see it.
+When they do, the information immediately appears in their timelines, and their friends can see it.

 The idea here is to get more people to notice your church.
 If someone on Facebook sees that a few of their friends checked into your church, they may also be interested in doing so.
 That’s because they realize there’s something interesting going on in your church.